DataTalksClub/machine-learning-zoomcamp/10-kubernetes/workshop/README.md

 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
 ```

-TODO describe what mestrics-server is
+TODO describe what metrics-server is

 For Kind, we need to patch metrics-server to work without TLS: